 Large/Giant Rabbits: Special advice about care

-Common breeds: Large: French Lop, German Lop, British Giant, Belgian Hare
+Common large breeds: Large: French Lop, German Lop, British Giant, Belgian Hare

 Giant: British Giant, Continental Giant, Flemish Giant, Giant Papillion.